My Plantiful Cooking

 • 1 cup spelt flour or whole wheat/all purpose/gluten-free blend

-• ½ cup protein powder plant based preferred**
+• ½ cup vanilla plant protein powder or whey protein (see notes)*

 • 1 tablespoon baking powder